 A court may also order judicial modification of a trust when it's petitioned to do so by the trustee and/or beneficiaries.
 If circumstances have changed that make the administration of an irrevocable trust unreasonably expensive or if its purpose has become outdated, the trustee and/or the trust beneficiaries can request that the terms of the trust be modified or that the trust is completely terminated through mutual agreement or judicial modification.

 Trust Protector Modification

 Modern estate plans often incorporate the use of a "trust protector," an independent third party appointed by the trustee, the trust beneficiaries, or a court.
 If the irrevocable trust document contains provisions allowing for the appointment of a trust protector, one can be hired to examine the facts and circumstances surrounding a desired change to the trust.
 The trust protector would then make a final determination as to whether the change should be made.
-If the trust protector recommends that it should, he will either sign the applicable documents making the amendment or he can seek court approval for the change.
+If the trust protector recommends that it should, they will either sign the applicable documents making the amendment or seek court approval for the change.